MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016/2016-08-04-MFP-React-Weather.md

 `webpack`

-Register your application with the MobileFirst Platform Foundation 8.0 server:
+Register your application with the MobileFirst Foundation 8.0 server:

 `mfpdev app register`